 So when you play sports and enjoy it, when you enjoy watching that touchdown scored, that homerun hit, or that three-point shot drained, let your enjoyment of this lead to ever-increasing affection for the God who gave the good gift to you in the first place.

-This is how we watch and play sports to the glory of God—with gratitude in our hearts to Him.
+This is how we exemplify the glory of God in sports—with gratitude in our hearts to Him.
 Don’t let your affection center on the gift; let your affection rise to the Giver.